Cloth Interactive Transformer for Virtual Try-On: Cloth Interactive Transformer

 \subsection{Interactive Transformer}

-Based solely on the self-attention mechanism instead of convolutional operations, Transformer is powerful for modeling global dependence.
-Consider the Transformer's outstanding global relation modeling ability, we propose a novel Interactive-Transformer for exploring the relationship between the person and the clothing in the VTON domain.
-We design two kinds of Interactive Transformers in this paper, the first version i.e., Interactive Transformer I is utilized in the geometric matching stage, and the second version, i.e., Interactive Transformer II is used in the try-on stage.
-They are both built on the basic Transformer encoders and on the cross-modal Transformer encoders that are showed in Fig.~\ref{fig:key-parts}.
+Having leveraged the self-attention mechanism, Transformer is capable of modeling long-range dependencies.
+Given this inherent ability of the Transformer, we propose the innovative Interactive-Transformer for exploring the correlation between the person and the clothing item in the VTON task.
+There are two types of Interactive Transformers in the proposed CIT.
+The first version, \emph{i.e.}, Interactive Transformer I, is employed in the first geometric matching stage.
+The second version, \emph{i.e.}, Interactive Transformer II, is utilized in the second try-on stage.
+They are based on the basic Transformer encoders and the cross-modal Transformer encoders, and their detailed description is depicted in Figure~\ref{fig:key-parts}.

-Before we describe the proposed Interactive Transformer, let's consider one basic network of total $N$ layers as an example.
-For a regular Transformer encoder, given an input feature $F_{m}$, a positional embedding is firstlu added to the input feature as discussed in \cite{vaswani2017attention}.
-This is useful for extracting context from the original input feature based on orders.
-The input feature after the positional embedding will be transformed into queries $Q_{m}$, keys $K_{m}$, and values $V_{m}$ by a linear projection with relevant weight.
-Then the output of the attention layer $A_{m}$ is computed as:
+Regarding a standard Transformer encoder, a positional embedding is initially added to the input feature as elucidated in \cite{vaswani2017attention}.
+This is beneficial for keeping the initial spatial relation of the input.
+After the position embedding, the input feature will be projected into queries $Q_{m}$, keys $K_{m}$, and values $V_{m}$ by a linear layer.
+Subsequently, the output of the attention layer $A_{m}$ is derived as:

-In practice, we also use the multi-head mechanism.
-The outputs from every single head will be combined for making the model jointly attend to information from different representation sub-spaces at different positions.
-Similarly to one modal input, cross-modal Transformer encoder's attention layer $A_{m2 \to m1}$ can be computed as: